mhnierhoff/CapstoneCoursera/MilestoneReport/MilestoneReport.md

 # Introduction

 This milestone report will be applying data science in the area of natural language processing.
 The following lines addressing the data extraction, cleaning and text mining of the so called [HC Copora](http://www.corpora.heliohost.org).
 This report is part of the data science capstone project of [Coursera](https://www.coursera.org) and [Swiftkey](http://swiftkey.com/).
-The plots, code chunks and remarks will explain the reader the main steps to reach this goal.
+The plots, code chunks and remarks will explain the reader the first steps to build a prediction application.